alexzk1/ed_highway/README.md

 What's new:

-    added OCR.
-Should be "reading" star system name from current mouseover tooltip on galaxy map
+    ~~added OCR.
+Should be "reading" star system name from current mouseover tooltip on galaxy map~~ removed OCR as game has "copy name" button for long. carrier's fuel mining is tested during 2 years trip for 62000ly, it predicts correct refuel plan.

-To use OCR you need download tessdata from https://tesseract-ocr.github.io/tessdoc/Data-Files

-and put in 1 of folders subfolder "tessdata":

-QStandardPaths::standardLocations(QStandardPaths::HomeLocation).at(0) + "/" + qAppName(),

-QStandardPaths::standardLocations(QStandardPaths::HomeLocation).at(0) + "/tesseract",

-QStandardPaths::standardLocations(QStandardPaths::HomeLocation).at(0) + "/.local/share/",

-QCoreApplication::applicationDirPath(),